2026 SEVA Contest

 As a producer, you need to have the permission of each person in your video.
 Get your talent (and their parents if under 18) to sign releases before you start shooting so that you know they can be in your video.
 As producer, you will also need to have a release signed.
 There is a digital talent release and a downloadable PDF talent release available.
 If using the digital release form, make sure to have your talent send you a copy of their completed form to include with your entry.

-Talent / Producer Release Form Digital Sign Link
+Talent / Producer Release Form – PDF Download (Spanish)

-After you have completed the online entry form, you can upload all of your materials – including releases and captioning file – via our Dropbox File Upload link.
-All material, including releases and captioning need to be submitted by the deadline.
+All materials, including releases and captioning need to be submitted by the deadline.
 Please be sure to name all your files with the exact program title you entered.